ICI3D/MMED/schedule/index.md

 ### Saturday, 2 June

-> **NB: Move reading session back to Saturday (or remove)** Decision tree session can go in second week somewhere.
-Let's give someone else an opportunity to develop reading session (Carl?
-Florian?).
-How much time does it need?

 -   9:00 – 9:45 **Reading session:**
 -   9:45 – 10:30 **Computer Session:** Tutorial catch-up, as needed (with TBD)
 -   10:30 – 11:00 A good chance to sign up for project groups and *Coffee break*